bplmaps/lmec-main-site/content/articles/always-devoted-to-such-use.md

 Logistics centers do indeed create jobs, but we only need look into the stories of Amazon employees [falling ill](https://www.theverge.com/2021/6/1/22463132/amazon-injury-rate-warehouses-osha-data-report) or [dying](https://www.forbes.com/sites/richardnieva/2022/09/01/amazon-workers-urge-congress-to-summon-ceo-for-hearing-on-warehouse-safety-crisis/?sh=34542897c4c7) on the job to see how brutal the work is.
 Not only is it physically taxing, but logistics centers  also typically lower pay than manufacturing or service-sector jobs.
 Moreover, these low-wage jobs are often precarious: vulnerable to automation and easily dismissed during periods of [corporate belt-tightening](https://www.geekwire.com/2022/amazon-sheds-record-99000-employees-after-overstaffing-warehouses-plans-to-slow-office-hiring/).
 And while the Trident Logistics Center would certainly contribute to the tax revenue of Revere by increasing the rated value of the land, the question remains: how will that value be experienced by the people who live in the city and who work in the center?

 Distinct though they are, storage, warehousing, and logistics share one, foundational characteristic.
 Whether the storage of oil or the distribution of consumer goods, the negative impacts of these land uses only accumulate at the site of the storage, while the positive impacts are distributed broadly.
 From the early twentieth century, millions of people spread all across New England enjoyed the benefits of an oil facility in Revere, which made it possible to heat homes cheaply, or fly around the world to visit friends and family.
 Likewise, millions of online shoppers benefit from the convenience of buying lint rollers, glue sticks, and dog food online in a matter of clicks.
 But only the people who work in or live alongside the facility where the oil is stored or the glue sticks are being repackaged bear the cost of these things being stored.
-This uneven spatial distribution of cost and benefit is at the core of environmental injustice, and the sacrifice zones along Route 1A are one dramatic manifestation of this pattern.[^19]
+This uneven spatial distribution of cost and benefit is at the core of environmental injustice, and the [sacrifice zones](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/topics/sacrifice-zones/) along Route 1A are one dramatic manifestation of this pattern.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js9592363/full/full/0/default.jpg" caption="This modern-day [map](https://collections.leventhalmap.org/search/commonwealth:4t64k502g) tracks social vulnerability and unequal risks of climate hazards." class="figure-right" >}}